freedomofpress/securedrop-docs/docs/admin/installation/firewall_pfsense.rst

 Server* from each other, we need to connect them to separate interfaces, and then set up firewall rules that allow them to communicate.

-Set Up the Firewall Rules
+Set up the firewall rules
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 Since there are a variety of firewalls with different configuration interfaces